giacomodabisias/opendetection/doc/doxygen/tutorials_doxygen/gsoc2016_blog_giacomo.md

 I added in the cmake the two new examples with a custom option and tested them successfully.

 The next step will be to add the functionality previously described to the frame generator; I will also add the possibility to use standard containers as input sources in roder to be able to use arrays, vectors and lists for example.

+##Face detection 2 06/06/15##

+After talking with Kripa I found out that the CPU cascade detector (the detector used to detect faces) was already rpesent n the library; so only the gpu version had to be added.
+This implies to create in the library a new gpu folder containing all gpu modules which should be built only if support is present.

+To do this I created a separate gpu folder which contains for now a detector folder with the same structure as the external one.
+Everything defined here should be in the **od::gpu::** namespace and each class should have the same name as the cpu version class.
+It is also a good habit to first create a common interface for the **CPU** and **GPU** version in order to be able to dinamically allocate objects of both types.

+To grasp better the meaning I implemented the **cascade detector** as follows:

+Both detectors derive already from the same class so there is no need for an additional interface

+@code
+class ODCascadeDetector : public ODDetector2D
+@endcode

+Each class has a different detector member:

+GPU
+@code
+cv::Ptr<cv::cuda::CascadeClassifier> haar_cascade_;
+@endcode

+CPU
+@code
+shared_ptr<cv::CascadeClassifier> haar_cascade_;
+@endcode

+This way we can do the following when using the detectors:

+@code

+	boost::shared_ptr<od::ODDetector2D> detector;

+	if(gpu)
+	{
+		detector = boost::make_shared<od::gpu::g2d::ODCascadeDetector>(argv[1]);
+	}else{
+		detector = boost::make_shared<od::g2d::ODCascadeDetector>(argv[1]);
+	}

+@endcode

+There were three possible solutions to how to impement gpu in the library:

+- Add in the constructor a flag to decide the **CPU** / **GPU** mode.
+This mixes up gpu and cpu code in the same class and changing anything becomes more and more difficult

+- Create two separate classes with dfferent names,  one for each type.
+This fixes the previous issue but moving from one version to the other can be hard

+- Create a common interface and have the same class imlemented in different namespaces.
+Clean solution which has been adopted.

+I removed the previous facedetector classes which I had added and used the new ones in the examples which I had previoulsy created.
+I also used the new viewer in all examples and fixed the build of the different examples to be independent and clean in the *CMake*.